General Terms And Conditions Of Sale Of DHL Express France

 Any contradiction or variance between these documents will be settled according to the following order of priority:

-- DHL EXPRESS General Terms and Conditions of Transport
+• DHL General Terms and Conditions of Transport

-DHL EXPRESS Contractual Terms and Conditions could be changed at any time by DHL.
-DHL EXPRESS Contractual Terms and Conditions applicable to the services provided by DHL are those in effect at the time of the achievement of the said services.
+The applicable DHL Contractual Terms and Conditions are those in effect at the time of the achievement of the said services.
+DHL EXPRESS Contractual Terms and Conditions can be modified at any time by DHL.

-DHL EXPRESS’ Contractual Terms and Conditions in effect are available upon request from the Customer Service or on DHL’s website (https://mydhl.express.dhl/fr/fr/home.html) (hereinafter « DHL’s website »)
+DHL Contractual Terms and Conditions in effect are available upon request to the Customer Service or on DHL’s website (https://www.dhl.fr/fr/dhl_express.html) (hereinafter « DHL’s website »).

-Contractual relations are governed by the DHL EXPRESS’ Contractual Terms and Conditions listed above in effect at the time of the achievement of the services, without prejudice to application of Standard Contracts included in the French code of transport, of the Geneva Convention, known as CMR in the case of international road transport, of the Warsaw or Montreal Conventions in the case of air transport and of the Brussels Convention of 1924 as amended by the 1968 Protocol “the Hague-Visby Rules” in the case of transport by sea, as well as any amendments which may be made to them.
+Contractual relations are governed by the DHL Contractual Terms and Conditions listed above, without prejudice to application of Standard Contracts included in the French code of transport, of the Geneva Convention, known as CMR in the case of international road transport, of the Warsaw or Montreal Conventions in the case of air transport as well as any amendments which may be made to them.

 ARTICLE 2 – DEFINITIONS